TwinFan/XPMP2/README.md

   `inMapIconFile`, which defines the full path to the `MapIcons.png` file, which contains the icons shown in X-Plane's maps.\n Its parameter `inTexturePath` is no longer required and can be `nullptr`.
-- It is no longer necessary to define the compile-time macros
+- It is no longer necessary to define the compile-time macros `XPMP_CLIENT_NAME` and `XPMP_CLIENT_LONGNAME`.
+Instead, you can use the new function `XPMPSetPluginName` to set the plugin's name from within your plugin, ideally as the very first call even before `XPMPMultiplayerInitLegacyData`.
-The new function
+  (XPMP2 tries to guess the plugin's name if no call to `XPMPSetPluginName` is made.)
+  This allows using the provided libraries directly without the need to recompile.

 I tested the compile-time compatibility with LiveTraffic successfully.
 LiveTraffic has always used subclassing of `XPCAircraft`, so I am very sure that